 It really does add to the depth and dimension.

-To seal them, I simply sprayed with a flat sealer.
-I didn’t want them to have any shine at all and it worked perfectly.
+To seal them, I simply sprayed them with a flat sealer.
+I didn’t want them to have a shine to them.

 And since I wanted these to hang flush with the wall, I had my husband drill holes in the backs for me, like so…